Bidjigal

 The Bidjigal (also spelt Bediagal, Bejigal, Bedegal or Biddegal) people are an Aboriginal Australian people whose traditional lands are modern-day western, north-western, south-eastern, and southern Sydney, in New South Wales, Australia.
 The land includes the Bidjigal Reserve, Salt Pan Creek and the Georges River.
-They are part of the Dharug language group, and there is debate as to whether the clan is part of the Dharug or Eora people.
+They are part of the Dharug language group.

 The Bidjigal clan were the first Indigenous Australians to encounter the First Fleet.
 Led by Pemulwuy, the Bidjigal people resisted European colonisation from the First Fleet's arrival in 1788.

 Identity

-The Bidjigal are sometimes said to be a clan of the Dharug people, and sometimes a clan of the Eora people.
-This, in part, stems from the anthropological debate around whether the Eora people were a distinct clan, or whether Eora was a general term in colonial papers to refer to Aboriginal people.
+The Bidjigal are a clan of the Dharug people.
 Additionally, academic Kohen has suggested that there may have been some confusion between two distinct groups: the Bidjigal (living in the Baulkham Hills area) and the Bediagal at Botany Bay in the Salt Pan Creek area.